 Allergy & Immunology Billing Services in Georgia

-Georgia's allergy & immunology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA Medicare policies.
+Georgia's allergy & immunology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA (Jurisdiction J) Medicare policies.
 Our AAPC-certified coders specialize in both GA payer rules and allergy & immunology coding complexity.

 AAPC Certified